wingo/stringrefs/README.md

 ### String positions

-The most optimal way to represent a position in a string is in terms of code units in the encoding used internally by the WebAssembly run-time.
+The optimal way to represent a position in a string is in terms of code units in the encoding used internally by the WebAssembly run-time.
 However we have to allow both for implementations that use WTF-8 and for those that use WTF-16.
 Also, some source languages will want to use